imacat/reslog/README.md

      This is used to support reading/writing the gzip compressed files.
 It is only needed when gzip compressed files are encountered.
-If it is not available, `reslog` tries the `gzip` executable instead.
-If that is not available, too, `reslog` fails.
-You can download and install Compress::Zlib from the CPAN archive, or install it with the CPAN shell:
+If it is not available, `arclog` tries the `gzip` executable instead.
+If that is not available, too, `arclog` fails.
+Compress::Zlib comes with Perl since version 5.9.3.
+If not, you can download and install it from the CPAN archive, or install it with the CPAN shell:

          cpan Compress::Zlib